 This is one for the foodies!
 Not only is The White Box rated the premier Mexican restaurant in Cancun by TripAdvisor, but it’s rated the best restaurant in the area, period!
 The service is amazing and the diverse menu is full of utterly scrumptious local dishes.

 43 – Experience the excitement of Cancun’s Ventura Park waterslides

 With year-round sunshine, there’s never a poor time to take the family to Ventura Park.
 Boasting waterslides, a wave pool, a zipline, go-karts, a dolphin encounter, and more, Cancun’s newest oceanfront theme park is fun in the sun for the entire gang.

 44 – Get wild on an adults-only Rockstar boat party

 Leave the kids at the hotel; this one’s for the grown-ups.
-The booze will be flowin’ and the music will be pumpin’ aboard the Rockstar Boat Party.
+The booze will be flowin’ and the music will be pumpin’ aboard the Rockstar Boat Party, one of the most exciting, wild things to do in Cancun!
 With an open bar, you’ll easily be able to get your money’s worth – all while soaking in the sun and admiring the pristine views of the shore.

 45 – Feed sharks at Cancun’s Interactive Aquarium